opensearch-project/project-website/_posts/2023-04-27-segment-replication.md

     </tr>
 </table>

 As the number of replicas grows, the time it takes for primary shards to keep replicas up to date (known as the _replication lag_) increases.
 This is because with segment replication the segment files are copied directly from primary shards to replicas.
-If you need to prioritize keeping replication lag low, segment replication may not be the right choice for your cluster.

 The benchmarking results show a non-zero error rate as the number of replicas increases.
 The error rate indicates that the [segment replication backpressure](#segment-replication-backpressure) mechanism is initiated at the times when replicas cannot keep up with the primary shard.
 However, the error rate is offset by the significant CPU and memory gains that segment replication provides.